rodrigocesar/git-course/README.md

 ## This is a course to help me learn how to use git correctly and efficiently.
 Yeah!

 ## Stater Web Projec
 Adding a line for rebase example.
+More changes from myfeature branch too.

 <<<<<<< HEAD